Global Learning for Sense of Belonging

 Peace Action, Training & Research Institute of Romania (PATRIR)

 PATRIR believes deeply in the value and importance of global education in the classroom.
-As an Institute we will bring our experience from working in education globally, advancing peace education in schools, and working with ‘Round Tables’ here in Cluj where we bring together schools, the school inspectorate, civil society organisations and more, working together to advance and improve the quality of education for all our children.
+As an Institute we brought our experience from working in education globally, advancing peace education in schools, and working with ‘Round Tables’ here in Cluj where we bring together schools, the school inspectorate, civil society organisations and more, working together to advance and improve the quality of education for all our children.

 The project is funded by Erasmus+